The Executive Remuneration Review: India

 While the earlier regulatory regime required approval of the central government for payment of managerial remuneration beyond the limits specified under the Companies Act, such approval is no longer required and a company may undertake to pay its executives beyond the specified thresholds upon receipt of the prescribed shareholders' approvals.

 viii Proxy advisory firms

 Proxy firms supplement statutory corporate governance norms in India, and advise on a range of issues including appointment and remuneration of key executives.

-Proxy firms are regulated by the Securities and Exchange Board of India, which prescribes disclosure standards and other norms to ensure transparency and prevent any conflict of interest in relation to the activities undertaken by proxy firms.
+Proxy firms are regulated by SEBI, which prescribes disclosure standards and other norms to ensure transparency and prevent any conflict of interest in relation to the activities undertaken by proxy firms.

 Developments and conclusions

-1 Nohid Nooreyezdan is a senior employment partner, Shreya Rao is a tax partner, Veena Gopalakrishnan is an employment partner, Pranjal Singh is an associate and Nishanth Ravindran is a senior associate at AZB & Partners.
+1 Nohid Nooreyezdan is a senior employment partner, Shreya Rao is a tax partner, Veena Gopalakrishnan is an employment partner, Aishwarya Srivastava is an associate and Nishanth Ravindran is a senior associate at

-2 Section 27 of the Contract Act – Every agreement, by which any one is restrained from exercising a lawful profession, trade or business of any kind, is to that extent void.
-Exception 1 – saving of agreement not to carry on business of which goodwill is sold – one who sells the good-will of a business may agree with the buyer to refrain from carrying on a similar business, within specified local limits; so long as the buyer, or any person deriving title to the good-will from him, carries on a like business therein, provided that such limits appear to the court reasonable, regard being had to the nature of the business.
+2 Section 27 of the Contract Act – Every agreement, by which anyone is restrained from exercising a lawful profession, trade or business of any kind, is to that extent void.
+Exception 1 – saving of agreement not to carry on business of which goodwill is sold – one who sells the goodwill of a business may agree with the buyer to refrain from carrying on a similar business, within specified local limits; so long as the buyer, or any person deriving title to the goodwill from him or her, carries on a like business therein, provided that such limits appear to the court reasonable, regard being had to the nature of the business.

 3 Niranjan Shankar Golikari v.
 The Century Spinning and Mfg.
 Co.
 Ltd. (AIR 1967 SC 1098).